azallb/azallb.github.io/_publications/Osses-LeBagousse-Varnet_upcoming.md

 #slidesurl: 'http://academicpages.github.io/files/report_L2_internship_2022SU.pdf'
 citation: 'A. OSSES, A. LE BAGOUSSE, L. VARNET (2025).
 "FastACI: A Toolbox for Investigating Auditory Perception using Reverse Correlation". *frontiers*.
 UPCOMING.'
 ---
-The date does not mean anything.
+The date here does not mean anything.
 The article is in the works with no outing date yet.
-It will be published soon.
+It will be published soon as we are in our final writing stage.